istvanbolya/http-websocket-proxy/README.md

 - invalid JSON data
 - error during WS connection

-The different solutions contain redundant code for purpose (i.e sw server, constants): make them work separately, under each own venv.
+The different solutions contain redundant code for purpose (i.e WS server, constants): make them work separately, under each own venv.

 Logging is also added to each solution.